classiebit/eventmie-pro-docs/resources/docs/3.0/fullyloaded/private-event.md

 ---

-> {primary} The system recognize the user who entered the password for a few hours, so that user don't need to add password to access the private event for few hours.
+> {primary} The system remembers users who enter the password for a few hours, so they don't need to re-enter the password to access the private event during that period.

 ---

 <a name="Access-Private-Event"></a>

-## Access Private Event
+## How to Access a Private Event

-Let's visit the private event with Event URL.
-If the private event has password, you need to enter the password to view the Event page.
+To access a private event, use the unique Event URL.
+If the event is password protected, you must enter the password to view the event page.

 ---